mdiasdev/SwiftFestWorkshop/presentation.markdown

 }
 ```

-Finally, we'll ask Perfect to return a response containing all of our Restaurants:
+Finally, we'll ask `Perfect` to return a response containing all of our `Restaurants`:
 ```
 try response.setBody(json: responseJson)
             .completed(status: .ok)